daviskia/BIXIbikesADA/paths.md

 ## Our Bike Paths Dataset

-The dataset we used comes from the Active Transportation Division of Montreal, it is all the bike paths that have been built or traced in Montreal.
-These paths consist mainly of bicycle lanes but also include a few on-street paths, sidewalk paths and multi-purpose paths.
+The dataset we used comes from the Active Transportation Division of Montreal, it includes all the bike paths that have been built or traced in Montreal.
+These paths consist mainly of bicycle lanes but also include a few on-street paths, sidewalk paths, and multi-purpose paths.
 It can already be seen by displaying these roads on a map that they are not evenly distributed over Montreal.
 Some areas suffer from the total absence of bicycle paths.

 <iframe src="https://daviskia.github.io/maps/safety/Bike_Paths.html" width="100%" height="400px"></iframe>